 Chamomile isn’t the only broccoli companion herb.
 Other aromatic herbs make excellent companions as their scented oils repel insect pests.
 These include:

-Broccoli also does well interplanted with cool season crops such as lettuce, spinach and radish.
-These can planted under the broccoli plants where they will enjoy the cool shade during the late spring and early summer.
+Broccoli also does well interplanted with cool season crops such as lettuce, spinach, and radish.
+These can be planted under the broccoli plants where they will enjoy the cool shade during the late spring and early summer.

 As we know, there is a yin to every yang and compatible gardening is no exception.
 There are some plants that do not enjoy broccoli or vice versa.
 Avoid planting the following near broccoli: